 An individual data centre may not have thousands of people on its payroll for day to day running in the way that a steelworks or a manufacturing plant does: that's because its most significant contribution to employment is indirect.
-Data centres do provide jobs directly in construction and operation, but generate far more within their supply and customer communities.
+Data centres generate jobs directly in construction and operation, and indirectly in their supply and customer communities.
 From design to decommissioning, data centres involve a complex and high value supply chain.
-From design to decommissioning, data centres involve a complex and high value supply chain.
 Once operational, data centres need highly qualified staff to control the physical infrastructure.
 Some of these will be directly employed, but a commercial data centre provides secure space for customer organisations, whose technicians and engineers will come on site to manage their own IT equipment.
 Companies running data centres in-house run the IT themselves, although many contract out the facilities management to third parties.
 So the majority of people working in, on and around a data centre are not employed directly by the operator.
 Then we have the customers, and the customers' customers whose productivity, competitiveness and market reach are stimulated by the data centre.
 In this way a single data centre can support multiple levels of economic activity.
 This is because data centres are core digital infrastructure.
-We wouldn't consider a road worthless because people weren't working on it all the time (in fact we much prefer it when nobody is digging it up or coning-off sections).
-We value it as infrastructure, connecting businesses, government and citizens, speeding up communications, deliveries, journeys.
-This is how we need to look at data centres, as infrastructure, underpinning our digital economy.
+We wouldn't consider a road worthless because people weren't working on it all the time (in fact we much prefer it when nobody is digging it up or coning off sections).
+We value it as infrastructure; enabling businesses, government and social activities, speeding up communications, deliveries, journeys.
+This is how we need to look at data centres; digital infrastructure, speeding up communications, enabling our digital economy.
 Digital infrastructure is currently our most powerful driver of growth and employment.
-The UK data centre sector underpins a fast-growing internet economy worth £225 Bn and provides the technical infrastructure for financial services, aerospace, transport, healthcare, retail and utilities.
-Each new data centre contributes between £397m and £436m GVA per year to the UK economy1.
-Data centres are core digital infrastructure.
-Each new data centre contributes between £397m and £436m GVA per year to the UK economy.